lib.content

 7import regex

-8from caseconverter import camelcase, kebabcase, snakecase
+8from caseconverter import camelcase, kebabcase, snakecase, pascalcase

 9from loguru import logger